Welcome...

 I want to start by saying

-In my nearly 20 years of writing and coaching, I realized most people are looking for magic solutions.
+In my nearly 20 years of writing and coaching, I've come to realize most people are looking for magic solutions.

-They want a tip they can apply one time and solve all their problems forever.
+They want tips they can apply one time that solves all their problems forever.

 In this first guide...

-I'm going to show you how to improve focus & attention
+I'm going to show you how to enhance your focus & attention

 That's right!

-You'll learn how to shift your mind to give you answers and solutions.
+You'll learn how to shift your mind towards a task or activity, and focus on it longer.

-Concentration is the corner stone of everything you do
+Concentration is the key to everything you do

 You can’t read a book, listen to a lecture, or stick with a task.